llfbandit/record/record/README.md

  pcm16bit        | ✔️            |   ✔️    |  ?      |          |  ✔️

 For every encoder, you should be really careful with given sampling rates.
-For example, opus can not be recorded at 44100Hz.
+For example, opus could or could not be recorded at 44100Hz.

 If a given encoder is not supported when starting recording on platform, the fallbacks are:
  Plaform | encoder